m6n3/rag-chatbot/README.md

 # You can get one from https://makersuite.google.com/app/apikey
 export GOOGLE_API_KEY="PALM_API_KEY"

-streamlit run app.py  # runs the webapp at http://localhost:8051
+streamlit run app.py  # Launches the webapp at http://localhost:8051
 ```